EvaMarco/react-hooks/README.md

 Also you can adjust dark or light mode.

+I'm working on more functionalities.

 ## How to start this project

 First you have to clone this repo in your computer.
-Then you may run `npm i` in order to install all dependencies.
+Then you may run **`npm i`** in order to install all dependencies.
 Then you can use all available Scripts.

 ### Available Scripts